Sustainability is not just an agenda.

 From strategy to results

-When implementing your sustainability strategy, it is a process of change, or even a transformation.
+When implementing your sustainability strategy, it is a process of change, or even of transformation.
 That requires participation from many parts of the business.
 Mannaz helps leaders and specialists in your organisation so the strategy gets the broad, deep anchoring that creates the results.

 We always work in close dialogue with you.
 We would also like to involve the employees and managers who are responsible for implementing the sustainability strategy, because all change begins and ends with people.